virgil698/IdeaSphere/README-en.md

 ## 🎫 License

-This project is licensed under the 'MIT License'.
+This project is licensed under the `MIT License`.
 See the LICENSE file for more information.

 ```
 MIT License